 About this programme

-1/3.
 Former criminal lawyer Jack Irish receives a troubling phone message from ex-client Danny McKillop, but is determined to keep himself out of trouble.
 However, when Danny turns up dead the next day, Jack is forced to confront his past and re-enter a dark world he thought he had escaped for good.
-Guy Pearce stars as the troubled PI in the first of two films based on the Australian crime thrillers by Peter Temple.
+Guy Pearce stars as the troubled PI in the first of three films based on the Australian crime thrillers by Peter Temple.

 Cast and crew